Home » GRE » GRE Exam » GRE Exam Dates

 2. When do I get my GRE® admission ticket?

 The admission ticket will be posted to you within three weeks of registration for the GRE®.
-You can also print out your ticket.
+You can also take a print out of your ticket.

 3. What documents do I need for GRE® registration?